 The readers might not need the advice, but they will only hire a legal representative they believe in and trust.

 Content writing generates sales indirectly and unpredictably, unlike copywriting.

-And just like copywriting, content writing doesn’t require so much formal approach as an academic project.
-You also write like you talk when writing content.
+And just like copywriting, content writing doesn’t require as much formal approach.
+You may also write like you talk when writing content.

-Now that we have established the meaning of content writing and its context, let us not examine a good content writer.
+Now that we have established the meaning of content writing and its context let us now examine who a good content writer is.

 Every website online has a target audience that it is designed for.
 To speak to that audience directly, you need a good content writer to produce content with relevant keywords aimed at that target audience.

-Content marketing has grown over time, and as such, the demand for content writers has been on the increase over the past few years.
-Yeah, and some of the forms of content you will see online
+Content marketing has grown over time, and as such, the demand for content writers has increased over the past few years.
+Some of the forms of content you will likely see online comprise the following;

 - Web pages